Alexoner/vimde/README.markdown

 For java users wanting to use eclim be sure to add `let g:EclimCompletionMethod = 'omnifunc'` to your .vimrc.local.

+To generate compilation database file for YouCompleteMe to parse, refer to [bear](https://github.com/rizsotto/Bear).

+For example, using `scons`:

+    bear scons -uj`nproc` .

+If you run into linking error, you can skip that submodule by compiling it without bear, then compile incrementally with `bear`.

 ## [ale](https://github.com/w0rp/ale)
 Asynchronous lint engine.